Klaudia65/UrbanAnalisisProject/README.md

 data['PCA1'] = X_pca[:, 0]
 data['PCA2'] = X_pca[:, 1]
 ```

-### Vizualization
+### Visualization

-I've chosen a PCA with labels (cities) to combine an unsupervised exploratory approach with a supervised interpretation, facilitating the analysis of patterns and relationships in the data.
+PCA with labels (cities) combines an unsupervised exploratory approach with a supervised interpretation, facilitating the analysis of patterns and relationships in the data.

 ![PCA Figure](img/pca_figure.jpg)